Alexhuszagh/BreezeStyleSheets/README.md

 - Complete stylesheet for all Qt widgets, including esoteric widgets like `QCalendarWidget`.
 - Customizable, beautiful light and dark themes.
 - Cross-platform icon packs for standard icons.
+- Extensible stylesheets: add your own plugins or rules and automatically configure them using the same configuration syntax.

 # Debugging